oar-team/batsim/doc/how_it_works.md

 ```

 This message means that the scheduler:
-- did something until time 13
+- (did something until time 13, since the request has been sent at time 10
+  and that the first event is at time 13)
-- first chose, at time 13, to execute job 2 on machines 0 and 1.
+- first chose, at time 13, to execute job 2 on machines 0 and 1
-- did something until time 14
+- (did something until time 14, since the next event is at time 14)
-- then chose, at time 14, to execute job 3 on machines 2 and 3.
+- then chose, at time 14, to execute job 3 on machines 2 and 3
-- did something until time 15 (``"now": 15.0``) and finished making its decisions.
+- (did something until time 15, since the reply has been received at
+  ``"now": 15.0``)
+- finally chose to stop making decisions for now, at time 15

 ## What happens within Batsim?
 Batsim can be seen as a distributed application composed of different processes.